-Receiving an offer acceptance may seem like the end of the road; however, as real estate professionals know, the hard work and waiting has just begun.
-It takes an average of 50 days to close a home, and this period can become 60 days or longer if you neglect to actively keep track of all the moving parts.
+Receiving an offer acceptance may seem like the end of the road; however, as real estate professionals know, the hard work and waiting have just begun.
+It takes an average of 50 days to close a home, and it can be longer if you don’t keep track of all the moving parts.

 The following are tips to help you effectively shorten the escrow period and seamlessly get your client into their dream home faster.

 - Have the paperwork ready.
-With Form Simplicity you can group blank forms into packages, which can serve as templates for particular types of transactions.
+With our real estate transaction management software, you can group blank forms into packages, which can serve as templates for particular types of transactions.
 Residential Sale, for example.
-Create your packages ahead of time, so when your client is ready, all the forms you need are preselected and you can easily and quickly prepare their transactions.
+Create your packages ahead of time, so that when your client is ready, all the forms you need are preselected and you can easily and quickly prepare their transactions.

 The escrow period is long enough without overlooked details sneaking up on you.
 Make sure you are ahead by digitally managing the documents.